Make your brew count for everyone affected by bowel cancer

 Join with others over a cup of tea to help stop people dying of bowel cancer

 Everyone loves a cuppa!
-Despite the coronavirus pandemic, you can still make yours count by holding a Brew Together event this summer.
+Despite the coronavirus pandemic, you can still make yours count by holding a Brew Together event.

 How about a tea party with scones, strawberries and cream for a few friends in your garden or local park?
 Or if you’re working from home, invite your colleagues to take part in a virtual tea break with everyone making (or buying!) their favourite childhood cake.
 If your family loves to bake then how about getting competitive with your very own Great British Bake Off?